Ani Motion inserted. Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

 Results

-Although still in development, the insights became increasingly consistent and accurate as prompts were refined and the dataset grew.
-With 2,088 data entries across five data sources, we generated 208 insights during its use for the Adaki brand.
+Although still in development, the insights became increasingly consistent and accurate as I refined the prompts and expanded the dataset.
+With 2,088 data entries across five data sources, I generated 208 insights during its use for the Adaki brand.

-Due to the recent closure of the Adaki brand, we couldn’t continue applying these insights in a way that would allow us to measure their long-term impact.
+Due to the recent closure of Adaki, I couldn’t continue applying these insights in a way that would allow me to measure their long-term impact.
 However, the tool will now be used for the upcoming PHF and JRS.Studio brands launching with this website.
-This case study will be updated as new data comes in and as the tool is used to support future projects.
+I will update this case study as new data comes in and as the tool is used to support future projects.

 Project